TBJ-Team/filmmaker/docs/guide/installation.md

 ```

 If everything worked, there should be a built binary called `Filmmaker.rbxmx` in the root folder.
 Then, you could easily
-repeat the process detailed before to install it locally.
+repeat the process detailed beforehand to install it locally.

 [2]: https://github.com/GyroLabs/filmmaker/releases/